ChenJesse/PulkerDB/README.txt

 aggr: Will aggregate the collection based on the agg_doc, and return the information in document form.
     An aggregation operation consists of a group_by phase, and then aggregation operations on one or more fields.
     IMPORTANT: Aggregations are supported only for integers.
-    Note that in the case where $sum has no luck aggregating the desired fields, it will return 0.
+    Note that in the case where _sum has no luck aggregating the desired fields, it will return 0.
-    Note that in the case where $max has no luck aggregating the desired fields, it will return -4611686018427387904.
+    Note that in the case where _max has no luck aggregating the desired fields, it will return -4611686018427387904.
-    Note that in the case where $min has no luck aggregating the desired fields, it will return 4611686018427387904.
+    Note that in the case where _min has no luck aggregating the desired fields, it will return 4611686018427387904.
     Enter -agg_doc for more information.

 cidx: Given a field that exists in the specified collection, will create an ascending index